 Under the listing standards of NYSE, independent directors must comprise a majority of a listed company's board of directors.
-In addition, the listing standards of NYSE require that, subject to specified exceptions, each member of a listed company's Audit, Compensation, and Nominating and Corporate Governance Committees be independent.
-Under the listing standards of NYSE, a director will only qualify as an "independent director" if, in the opinion of that listed company's board of directors, that director does not have a material relationship with the company (either directly or as a partner, shareholder or officer of an organization that has a relationship within the company).
-The Board has a majority of independent directors and has determined that it is beneficial for us and our stockholders for our Chief Executive Officer and Chief Scientist to also be Board members.
+In addition, the listing standards of NYSE require that, subject to specified exceptions, each member of a listed company's audit, compensation, and nominating and corporate governance committees be independent.
+Under the listing standards of NYSE, a director will only qualify as an "independent director" if, in the opinion of that listed company's board of directors, that director does not have a material relationship with the company (either directly or as a partner, stockholder or officer of an organization that has a relationship within the company).
+The Board has a majority of independent directors and has determined that it is beneficial for us and our stockholders for our Chief Executive Officer to also be a Board member.
 Other officers may, from time to time, serve as Board members, but no officer other than the Chief Executive Officer should be expected to be elected to the Board by virtue of his or her office.